Understanding The Ego: Meaning And Example Scenarios

 The ego can be an integral part of the self that often has to do with self-image and may mediate between instinctual desires and the external world.
 The ego’s job is not to suppress the self, but to help us navigate reality testing and navigate the id’s desires responsibly.
 While the ego may help individuals control their emotions and thoughts, a weakened or underdeveloped ego may contribute to mental health issues like OCD, BPD, and PPD.
 When balanced, the ego supports mental health, confidence, and personal growth rather than ego-driven reactions.
 Therapy may provide a safe and supportive space for individuals to address ego-related problems and gain insight into their underlying causes as well as into their true nature.

-Some signs might include:
+Some signs of an inflated ego might include:

 Ego-related personality disorders may also involve symptoms such as: